-COLONSAY CAMPAIGN TO MAINTAIN RUBBISH-FREE STATUS IN 2015
+COLONSAY CAMPAIGN TO MAINTAIN RUBBISH-FREE STATUS

 Residents and visitors are united in their appreciation of this wonderful place; until 1980 there was no scavenging service in the island, so all the rubbish of the most recent 10,000 years was accumulating steadily.
 There were great improvements over the next twenty years, but the system was still imperfect - fortunately we now have a conventional waste-collection service and limited re-cycling facilities.
 People have responded wonderfully - all roadsides and pathways have been cleared of litter and occupants have removed rubbish from the surroundings of the homes and places of business.
 So since 2013 we have made the final push - striving to become the first Hebridean Island to be Rubbish-Free!

 It was a brilliant success and now continues on a care-and-maintenance basis.
 Limited quantities of rubbish come ashore on every tide, but it is easily handled provided volunteers continue to help.
 Please help - every single piece of rubbish removed from the shoreline helps maintain the pristine beauty of the island and is also a boost to the natural environment.
-The distance is still 50 miles, but in 2015 we anticipate finding the equivalent of perhaps only 250 bags of rubbish - all the same, many hands make light work.
+The distance is still 50 miles, but in current times we anticipate finding the equivalent of perhaps only 500 bags of rubbish - all the same, many hands make light work.

 You can be kept up to date with progress on Facebook if you join Friends of Colonsay.
+We hope that you will take a bag and spend 5 minutes on some part of our coastline, stick to the high-tide and avoid anything sharp, dangerous or unfamiliar.

 PLEASE HELP US MAINTAIN A CLEAR COASTLINE